cyclopath83/cyclopath83.github.io/_posts/2023-06-19-Portswigger-Academy-Authentication.md

 And then intercepted a new login attempt with Burp, changed the payload to the output of this script, and forwarded it to the browser.\
 Lab solved.

+## LAB : 2FA simple bypass

+We are presented with 2 valid credentials: mine (wiener / peter) and the victim (carlos / montoya).\
+Trying to login with my credentials, it asks for a 4 digit code, which we don't have.
+Trying *1234* fails, and brings us back to the login page.

+Trying to login with the victims credentials asks for the same 4 digit code.\
+However, when you just return to the main page (removing the */login2* part of the url) and going to myaccount, will show that you are actually logged in as carlos.\
+Lab solved.

+## LAB : 2FA broken logic

+We are presented with our own valid credentials (wiener / peter) and the victim's username (carlos).\
+Secondly, we also have access to the e-mail server where the MFA codes are being send to.

+My first several attempts were to login as *wiener*, get the MFA code, and use that code but change the request from *verify=wiener* to *verify=carlos*, but none of those attempts worked.\
+After many failed attempts, I figured this access to the e-mail server was just a rabbithole.

+The next attempt was to login as *wiener*, and then capture the MFA code input request.
+Since I had to intrude a big payload I jused caido this time, as I don't have the paid version of burpsuite, and large intruder payloads just take ages in the community version.\
+Again, change the cookie in the request from *verifiy=wiener* to *verify=carlos*, and sent the request to automate.\
+I created a wordlist with numbers 0000 to 9999, and used this as payload in caido.

+1 request had a different status code, so this was the MFA code that I was looking for.\
+I captured another MFA code input request, this time in burp, and changed the cookie and the MFA code, and forwarded the request to the browser.

+It showed that I was logged in as carlos, but not lab solved.\
+Just going to *my account* solved the lab.

 ## Credits